Skip to main content

 What are webhooks

-Webhooks are HTTP callbacks that ContentEngine sends to a URL you specify whenever a specific event occurs in your workspace.
-Unlike polling an API at regular intervals, webhooks push data to your systems in real time the moment something happens, such as a new post being published, a draft reaching review status, or an analytics threshold being crossed.
-This event-driven architecture is more efficient and responsive than periodic polling and enables you to build automations that react instantly to changes in your content workflow.
+Webhooks are HTTP callbacks that ContentEngine sends to a URL you specify whenever a supported event occurs in your workspace.
+Unlike polling an API at regular intervals, webhooks push data to your systems in real time when something changes, such as content generation finishing, a blog post publishing, or a social publish failing.
+This event-driven approach is more efficient than periodic polling and lets you build automations that react quickly to your content pipeline.

 Setting up your first webhook

-Once the ping succeeds, your webhook is active and will begin receiving events.
-You can create multiple webhooks pointing to different URLs and subscribing to different event sets.
-For example, you might send publishing events to your Slack channel and analytics events to your data warehouse.
-Each webhook operates independently, so a failure in one does not affect delivery to others.
+You can create multiple webhooks pointing at different URLs and subscribe each one to a different event type.
+For example, you might send publishing events to a Slack webhook, credits alerts to an ops endpoint, and social failures to an incident workflow.
+Each webhook operates independently, so a failure in one destination does not block deliveries to the others.

 Available event types